classroomtechtools/GSheetLogger/README.md

 ## Features

+1. The jsons you pass to be output can be nested objects.
-1. Includes default headers of "timestamp", "level" and "message"
+1. Includes default headers of "timestamp", "level" and "message".
+Any other properties will become headers
-2. Automatically marks each write with #### in each cell
+1. Automatically marks each write with #### in each cell to indicate a new run
-3. If you want a "----" mark instead just call `logger.mark('----')`
+1. If you want a "----" mark instead just call `logger.mark('----')`
-4. You can define the priority headers that appear first.
+1. You can define the priority headers that appear first.
 When calling `.write`, or `.output`, just include them:
 ```js
 // ...
 logger.write('third', 'fourth');